grafana/grafana/docs/sources/breaking-changes/breaking-changes-v11-0.md

 If you set Google OAuth configuration using `api_url,` you might be using the legacy implementation of OAuth, which doesn't have the HD parameter describing the organization from which the approved token comes.
 This could break your login flow.

-This feature can be turned off through the configuration toggle `validate_hd `.
+You can turn off this feature through the configuration toggle `validate_hd `.
 Anyone using the legacy Google OAuth configuration should turn off this validation if the ID Token response doesn't have the HD parameter.

 [Github issue](https://github.com/grafana/grafana/pull/83229)